 As technology advances, new compression methods and image formats result in entire media libraries needing to be converted or rearranged.

-So how can website or platform owners better manage image optimization?
+So how can a website or platform owners better manage image optimization?
 The answer is simple: Use a CDN provider with automatic image optimisation capabilities.

 Providers like Medianova can also tailor the entire image compression process according to the specific website, images, and audience.
 In addition, Medianova’s CDN servers can manage user-generated content in a way that complies with the existing website structure, source code and media libraries.
 As for new technologies?
 Medianova will integrate these updates as they are released.